 Spun Cotton Eggs: Questions and Answers

-No!
-One should not dunk them in liquids.
-Spun cotton eggs would turn soft and spongy and lose their nice egg shapes (spun cotton eggs are made of tightly wound paper)
+They should not be immersed in liquids.
+The eggs would turn soft and spongy and lose their nice shapes

 Absolutely, they are made of paper and are ready to go.
 No need for primer, gesso, or anything like that.

 The easiest way to paint them is to insert a pick at the bottom and use it as a handle.
 All spun cotton shapes already have a little hole at the bottom .

-To paint a straight line around the egg, simply spin the bamboo stick while holding the brush still.
+To paint a straight line around the egg, simply spin the wooden pick while holding the brush still.

 We like acrylic paint because it dries fast and once it is dry, it creates a strong protective layer around the egg.
 To protect the eggs from eventually getting dirty and also to make them easy to clean, they can be finished with a clear coat.
 Glossy mod podge works great.